-The default HCR for petrale sole is ACL=ABC and P\ 0.45.
-Under Alternative 1 (default HCRs), the petrale sole IFQ allocation would decrease by 37 percent in 2025 and 40 percent in 2026, compared to the IFQ allocation in 2023.
-The IFQ allocations would be 1,941 mt and 1,825 mt in 2025 and 2026, respectively.
+The default HCR for petrale sole is ACL=ABC and P 0.45.
+Under Alternative 1 (default HCRs), the status quo petrale sole IFQ allocation would decrease by 35 percent in 2025 and 38 percent in 2026, compared to the IFQ allocation in 2023.
+The status quo IFQ allocations would be 2,001 mt and 1,885 mt in 2025 and 2026, respectively.
 Petrale sole is projected to enter the precautionary zone (depletion of less than 0.25 for flatfish) in 2026, which means the 25-5 HCR will be applied, establishing a buffer between the ACL and ABC.
 This would make petrale sole eligible for surplus carryover in 2026 for the first time since 2012.
+The following analysis in this section analyzes the 2025-26 petrale sole IFQ allocations under status quo biennial trawl/non-trawl allocations.
+IFQ allocations under alternative trawl/non-trawl allocations are analyzed in Chapter 1, §2.8.

 Petrale sole is a high value species in the IFQ fishery, with the majority caught as a target species in the bottom trawl sector.
 The five-year average of petrale sole mortality in the IFQ fishery is 2,627 mt (2019-2023), which is 145 percent of the 2025 allocation and 144 percent of the 2026 allocation.
 The maximum mortality of petrale sole since the IFQ program started was in 2022 when the fishery caught 2,997 mt (Figure 3).
 The drop in 2020 is likely due to impacts from the COVID-19 pandemic.
 Using a recent three-year average of discard mortality to estimate 2023 discard mortality, total mortality for 2023 is estimated at 2,827 mt, slightly lower than 2022.
 Although discard mortality estimates for 2023 have not yet been released, very little petrale sole is discarded in the IFQ fishery.
 This behavior is highly consistent, both recently and over the history of the IFQ program; the mean retention rate from 2018 through 2023 has been 99.3 percent (CV = 0.002, NMFS West Coast IFQ Program database).
-The IFQ fishery is projected to catch 1,796 mt in 2025 and 1,689 mt in 2026, with projected allocation attainments of 93 percent in both years.
+The IFQ fishery is projected to catch 1,852 mt in 2025 and 1,745 mt in 2026, with projected allocation attainments of 93 percent in both years.

 Figure 3.
 Petrale sole mortality (mt) in the IFQ fishery from 2011 to 2022, compared to the 2025 and 2026 allocations (dashed lines).
 Source: GEMM.
 Petrale sole was overfished between 2011-2015, which is the main reason catches were relatively low during that period.
+The allocations in this figure are based on the 350 mt tribal set-aside that was preliminarily adopted in November before being reduced to 290 mt in April